- Coming to UF Health

 - For Patients

 Your Health Care Team

-Patient care at Shands is managed by a medical team.
+Patient care at UF Health is managed by a medical team.
 The team is directed by an attending physician who is a faculty member of the University of Florida.
 Other team members may include UF physician fellows (doctors participating in special training), residents, nurses and students.
 These teams may also have social workers, dietitians, therapists and pharmacists.

 Your primary care physician, a resident physician on duty or a hospitalist will supervise your care while you are in the hospital.

 A hospitalist’s only focus is to take care of patients when they are in the hospital.
 Hospitalists work in close consultation with the patient’s primary care physician and specialists.
 They manage a patient’s entire hospital experience from admission until discharge.

 In each nursing unit, a registered nurse is responsible for supervising patient care and directing the nursing and support staff of the unit.
 Registered nurses are assisted by nursing assistants and nurse technicians.
 The nursing staff is available around the clock.